 - Hands can be enhanced to look younger, plumper, and fuller with a smoother appearance free of liver spots

-- It may require several treatments in order to receive optimal results
+- It may require several treatments to receive optimal results

-- The recovery period may involve swelling, stiffness, bruising, and discomfort, which can hamper the usage of the hands for a period of time
+- The recovery period may involve swelling, stiffness, bruising, and discomfort, which can hamper the usage of the hands for a while

 - Individuals with excess sun exposure or conditions such as diabetes that may cause slow healing may not receive as dramatic and long-lasting results

 People who are bothered by the appearance of their hands have lots of options to enhance them.
-There are a number of treatment options for those who desire rejuvenated hands with choices such as hyaluronic acid fillers, fat transfer procedures, chemical peels, intense pulsed light laser therapy, and surgical treatments to remove hand veins.
+There are several treatment options for those who desire rejuvenated hands with choices such as hyaluronic acid fillers, fat transfer procedures, chemical peels, intense pulsed light laser therapy, and surgical treatments to remove hand veins.

 Begin your hand enhancement journey by searching for board-certified plastic surgeons with experience in correcting the specific problems you’re experiencing - such as thin bony hands with large hand veins, brown spots, or excess skin on the hands.
 The time spent researching the best medical providers to perform optimal hand enhancements will be well worth the outcome.